ACCESSIBILITY AT PRIDEFEST 2022 EVENTS

-Since July 2021, Pride WA has been working with Living Proud’s Queer & Accessible Project to assist its events, in particular the hallmark Fairday and Parade events in becoming more accessible for patrons and participants with disabilities.
-This is a major step forward for Pride WA and we are excited to introduce new access enhancements to improve the experience for the disability community.
+In 2021, Pride WA worked with Living Proud’s Queer & Accessible Project to assist its events, in particular the hallmark Fairday and Parade events in becoming more accessible for patrons and participants with disabilities.
+This was a major step forward for Pride WA and we were excited to introduce new access enhancements to improve the experience for the disability community.

 - Priority viewing areas for people with disability near the stage at Fairday and Parade.
 Of course, disabled patrons have a choice of whether they want to be in the priority viewing area or view the events with friends and family from other vantage points

-- Auslan interpreters for hearing impaired at both events
+- Auslan interpreters for hearing impaired at major events

-- Audio description for visually impaired at both events
+- Audio description for visually impaired at major events

 - Quiet spaces for persons with sensory challenges

-- Accessibility Concierge at Fairday to assist disabled patrons
+- Accessibility Concierge at major events to assist disabled patrons

 - Supplementary disabled toilets at Fairday and Parade, including at the Parade entrants’ marshalling area